-The Inter-American Dialogue relies on the support of generous individuals, foundations, leading corporations, and governments who share our commitment to democratic governance, social equity, and prosperity in the Americas and who seek to advance cooperation among the countries and peoples of the Hemisphere.
+The Inter-American Dialogue advances cooperation among the countries and peoples of the Hemisphere with the support generous individuals, foundations, leading corporations, and governments who share our commitment to democratic governance, social equity, and shared prosperity in the Americas.
 Donors provide essential operating revenue for the Dialogue’s activities and strengthen our capacity to carry out our ambitious agenda.
 They participate in our programs, inform our debates, enhance the impact of our work, and ensure that our research reflects a diversity of opinions.

-The Corporate Program engages companies that are invested in the future of the Americas and share a commitment to the Dialogue’s mission to advance economic opportunity, social equity and democratic governance across the region.
-Member companies often partner with the Dialogue to support of specific initiatives or events, including the Annual Leadership for the Americas Awards Gala and Sol M. Linowitz Forum.
+The Corporate Program engages companies that are invested in the future of the Americas and share a commitment to the Dialogue’s mission.
+Member companies often partner with the Dialogue to support of specific initiatives or events, including the annual Leadership for the Americas Awards Gala and Sol M. Linowitz Forum.
 Customized or bundled support opportunities are available.
 Companies can review membership benefits and enroll here.
-For more information, contact Erik Brand, corporate program director, at email@example.com or +1.612.242.1863.

 Foundations, Government Entities, Universities, and NGOs